MLA ’20 Featured Speakers

 John P. McGovern Award Lecture

-Esther Choo is a clinician, researcher, and advocate.
-Currently an associate professor in the Center for Policy and Research in Emergency Medicine at Oregon Health & Science University, she is a practicing physician and National Institutes of Health (NIH)–funded investigator, with expertise in drug policy, injury, and gender disparities in health care.
-She is also cofounder of Equity Quotient, a company that provides metrics on health care culture.
-She is a founding member and strategic lead for TIME’S UP Healthcare, an initiative of the TIME’S UP Foundation that advocates for safety and equity in the health care workforce.
-Her published work on gender inequity and sexual harassment in health care includes pieces in the New England Journal of Medicine, JAMA Internal Medicine, The Lancet, BMJ, and Harvard Business Review.
+Esther Choo is a professor in the Center for Policy and Research in Emergency Medicine at Oregon Health & Science University.
+She is a practicing physician and National Institutes of Health (NIH)–funded investigator with expertise in drug policy, injury, and gender disparities in health care.
+She is a cofounder of Equity Quotient, a company that provides metrics of health care culture; a founding member for TIME’S UP Healthcare; and chief medical advisor for Jupe Health, which creates mobile health and rest units for disasters.
+She has a regular column in The Lancet focused on health disparities and has had regular appearances on MSNBC and CNN discussing frontline health care issues during the COVID-19 crisis.

 Since its founding in 1836, the National Library of Medicine (NLM) has played a pivotal role in translating biomedical research into practice and is a leader in information innovation.
 As one of the twenty-seven Institutes and Centers at the National Institutes of Health, NLM advances research in biomedical informatics and data science and is the world’s largest medical library.
 Millions of scientists, health professionals, and the public use NLM services every day.